AbdulRahmanGit/DevDose/README.md

 ---

-# DevDoses
+# DevDose

-DevDoses is an automated email tool designed to provide personalized programming tips and Data Structures and Algorithms (DSA) questions.
+DevDose is an automated email tool designed to provide personalized programming tips and Data Structures and Algorithms (DSA) questions.
 The system leverages language models to generate tailored content based on user preferences, enhancing learning and engagement.

 ## Features